Sydalw/WladysLelong_7_09082020/README.md

 ### .env setup ###

 a file named `.env example` is included in this repo.
-Three variables are included in this file, you will need to set them up and rename your file in `.env` on your local project folder
+Three variables are included in this file, you will need to set them up and rename your file in `.env` on your local project folder.
-The `key_value_token` is necessary to build the json web token used to authentificate the user session The `MySQLdb_USER` variable is used to access your local MySQL database with the login of your choice The `MySQLdb_PASSWORD` variable is the password to your local MySQL database linked to the login of your choice
+The `key_value_token` is necessary to build the json web token used to authentificate the user session.
+The `MySQLdb_USER` variable is used to access your local MySQL database with the login of your choice.
+The `MySQLdb_PASSWORD` variable is the password to your local MySQL database linked to the login of your choice.